Unlimited time off: An emerging benefit

-However, a relatively small number of companies currently offer unlimited paid time off.
+Unfortunately, while unlimited vacation is a trendy policy, it’s still pretty rare.
+A relatively small number of companies currently offer unlimited paid time off.
 According to XpertHR’s 2021 paid leave survey, only 4% of the 639 companies surveyed offer this benefit.
-But favor is growing among employees: A 2019 Metlife employee benefit trends survey found that unlimited paid time off was the top emerging benefit that interested the 2,675 employees surveyed.

-In any case, if you’re looking for a job and evaluating employee benefits like 401(k) matching contributions, dependent care flexible spending accounts, and flexible time off, you may see unlimited vacation on the menu.
-This is hardly a comprehensive list, but here are nine companies offering this perk.
+In any case, if you’re looking for a job and evaluating employee benefits like 401(k) matching contributions, dependent care flexible spending accounts and flexible time off, you may see unlimited vacation on the menu.
+This is hardly a comprehensive list, but here are 13 companies offering this perk.

 Unlimited vacation policy: Employees are trusted to take as much time off as they need or want without being irresponsible about it.
 The company culture means that many people are working in the evenings and on weekends, so Netflix trusts that its employees won’t abuse the perk of having unlimited vacation.

-As Netflix Co-CEO Reed Hastings explained it in his 2020 book, “No Rules Rules: Netflix and the Culture of Reinvention,” co-written with Erin Meyer, an employee once said to him: “We are all working online some weekends, responding to emails at odd hours, taking off an afternoon for personal time.
+As Netflix co-CEO Reed Hastings explained it in his 2020 book co-written by Erin Meyer, “No Rules Rules: Netflix and the Culture of Reinvention,” an employee once said to him: “We are all working online some weekends, responding to emails at odd hours, taking off an afternoon for personal time.
 We don’t track hours worked per day or week.
 Why are we tracking days of vacation per year?”

 Hastings agreed, and that led to the unlimited vacation policy.